McubeMC/BlockChase/README.md

 # ![Thanks to ColeRule for making this awesome banner!](http://g2f.nl/0qheg35 "Thanks to ColeRule for making this awesome banner!")

 ## Introduction
-Hide and seek is a popular game mode on Minecraft that allows you to hide as blocks and disguise as normal props from seekers.
+BlockChase est un mode de jeu revisité du mini-jeu "BlockHunt" ou "Prophunt", qui sont eux même une version revisité du mode de jeu "Hide and seek"".
+Ce mode de jeu permet au joueur de ce transformer en bloc afin de se cacher des chercheurs.
 This plugin allows you to do that but with a lot more features added on such as: shops, stats etc...

-This plugin has been heavily inspired from the gamemode "PropHunt", from the game, "Garry's Mod".

 **Download and try this plugin out for yourself!**